Pandora: Metaconsole: Documentation en: Operation

 1.2 Cron Jobs

-1.3 Differences Depending on Access Level
+1.3 Differences depending on access level

-Configuration of a monitor will change depending of the access level on the component used: basic or advanced.
+Monitor configuration will change depending of the access level on the component used: basic or advanced.

 1.3.2 WEB Checks

 When setting up a "webcheck", user with "advanced" access can choose between the "step by step" or "advanced" configurations.

 Advanced checks are manually configured and write the ceck with their syntax in a text box.
 In addition, created module units can be defined.

 In the alerts, the Basic or advanced levels of the associated template only affect its visibility.
 Basic level alerts can be seen by user that accesses the wizard, and the advanced level ones only by users whth advanced level access.

 It is the component level the one that defines the alert settings in their module.
 A module can be associated with any of the alerts visible for the user.